pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 [netgen.py] Successfully generated the network instance RDDL file to ComplexPhases/example_2x3_nema_grid_instance.rddl
 ```
 shoud appear, and the instance file created at the specified path.
-The generator creates the following 2x3 grid network with off-grid perturbations:
+The generator creates the following 2x3 grid network with off-grid perturbations (again controlled by a random agent)
 ![Animation of the 2x3 NEMA Network](img/nema_2x3.gif)

 #### Additional options